+Students will learn about the application of mathematics including:

+- Consumer arithmetic

+- Algebra

+- Matrices

+- Shape and measurement

+- Univariate data analysis

+- Applications of trigonometry

+- Linear equations and their graphs

-areas of study assessment career opportunities Students will learn about the application of mathematics including: Students will demonstrate their knowledge and understandings through investigations, tests and Scientist, Statistics, Accounting, Business, Engineering, Physical Sciences, Mathematics Consumer ArithmeticAlgebra exams.
-Matrices Shape and Measurement Univariate data analysis Applications of Trigonometry Linear Equations and their graphs Students are required to purchase a text book and graphics calculator to complete the course.
+Students will demonstrate their knowledge and understandings through investigations, tests and exams.

+Students are required to purchase a text book and graphics calculator to complete the course.

+Scientist, Statistics, Accounting, Business, Engineering, Physical Sciences, Mathematics